President Lauds Cubas Scholarship Program For Pakistani Medical Students - UrduPoint

 President Lauds Cuba's Scholarship Program For Pakistani Medical Students

-President Dr. Arif Alvi on Wednesday appreciated the Cuban scholarship programme for the Pakistani medical students offered after the October 2005 earthquake
+President Dr. Arif Alvi on Wednesday thanked Cuba for its medical mission to assist the victims of 2005 earthquake and the subsequent scholarship programme for the Pakistani students for medical studies

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Oct, 2019 ) :President Dr. Arif Alvi on Wednesday appreciated the Cuban scholarship programme for the Pakistani medical students offered after the October 2005 earthquake.

 He noted that the doctors, after graduating from Cuba, were playing a significant role in the health sector of Pakistan.